pupperemeritus/gsoc_blog/projectreport/index.md

 # What's Completed

-1. Implemented the Lomb Scargle Fourier transform method
+1. Implemented the Lomb-Scargle Fourier transform method.
-2. Implemented the Lomb Scargle cross spectrum class
+2. Developed the Lomb-Scargle cross-spectrum class.
-3. Implemented the Lomb Scargle power spectrum class
+3. Created the Lomb-Scargle power spectrum class.
-4. Tested the above code
+4. Conducted thorough testing of the code.
-5. Documentation notebooks for the above code
+5. Prepared documentation notebooks for the above code.

 # Future Work

-1. Further simplifying and optimizing the code(Multithreading, Memory optimization, enabling usage of GPUs etc).
+1. Further simplifying and optimizing the code (e.g., implementing multithreading, optimizing memory usage, and enabling GPU utilization).

-2. Adding more documentation and making the existing documentation more clearer.
+2. Enhancing documentation by adding more content and improving the clarity of existing documentation.

-3. Keeping up with changes in the research as well as watching out for breaking changes pushed by libraries used in the project.
+3. Staying updated with the latest research developments and monitoring for potential breaking changes introduced by the libraries used in the project.

 # Maths Behind the Project